-- In SMP guests the guest operating system can migrate processes from one vCPU to another.
+- In SMP virtual machines the guest operating system can migrate processes from one vCPU to another.
 This migration can incur a small CPU overhead.
 If the migration is very frequent it might be helpful to pin guest threads or processes to specific vCPUs.
 (Note that this is another reason not to configure virtual machines with more vCPUs than they need.) - Many operating systems keep time by counting timer interrupts.
 The timer interrupt rates vary between different operating systems and versions.
-For example: - Unpatched 2.4 and earlier Linux kernels request timer interrupts at 100 Hz (100 interrupts per second). - Older 2.6 Linux kernels and some 2.4 Linux kernels request interrupts at 1000 Hz. - Newer 2.6 Linux kernels request interrupts at 250 Hz. - The most recent 2.6 Linux kernels introduce the NO\HZ kernel configuration option (sometimes called "tickless timer") that uses a variable timer interrupt rate. - Microsoft Windows operating system timer interrupt rates are specific to the version of Microsoft Windows and the Windows HAL that is installed.
-Windows systems typically use timer interrupt rates of between 66 Hz and 100 Hz. - Running applications that make use of the Microsoft Windows multimedia timer functionality can increase the timer interrupt rate.
-For example, some multimedia applications or Java applications increase the timer interrupt rate to 1000 Hz.
+For example: - Unpatched 2.4 and earlier Linux kernels typically request timer interrupts at 100 Hz (that is, 100 interrupts per second), though this can vary with version and distribution. - 2.6 Linux kernels have used a variety of timer interrupt rates, including 100 Hz, 250 Hz, and 1000 Hz, again varying with version and distribution. - The most recent 2.6 Linux kernels introduce the NO_HZ kernel configuration option (sometimes called "tickless timer") that uses a variable timer interrupt rate. - Microsoft Windows operating system timer interrupt rates are specific to the version of Microsoft Windows and the Windows HAL that is installed.
+Windows systems typically use a base timer interrupt rate of 64 Hz or 100 Hz. - Running applications that make use of the Microsoft Windows multimedia timer functionality can increase the timer interrupt rate.
+For example, some multimedia applications or Java applications increase the timer interrupt rate to approximately 1000 Hz.

-The total number of timer interrupts delivered to the virtual machine depends on a number of factors:
+In addition to the timer interrupt rate, the total number of timer interrupts delivered to a virtual machine also depends on a number of other factors: